Gallery

 -

-Basket illusion consists in turning a thin platter, bowl or vase, beading it on both sides with a beading tool, burning horizontal and vertical lines to create a grid, and inking the same pattern on both sides to create the illusion of a woven basket.
+The basket illusion technique consists of turning a thin platter, bowl, or vase, beading it on both sides with a beading tool, burning horizontal and vertical lines to create a grid, and inking the same pattern on both sides to create the illusion of a woven basket.
+Although the technique is called 'basket illusion', I prefer to say pixelized, or pixel art vase, it sounds better for what I do.

 ------